raafayk7/DocumentManagementSystem/assets/important_docs/phase5-progress.md

 5. **Factory Pattern**: StorageStrategyFactory with strategy selection, fallback, and health monitoring
 6. **Health Monitoring**: StorageHealthChecker with comprehensive health metrics and monitoring
 7. **Proper Exports**: Clean index files for all storage components
+8. **Complete Resilience Layer**: Circuit breaker, retry mechanisms, and resilience wrapper
+9. **Environment-Driven Configuration**: All resilience features configurable via .env variables
+10. **Production-Ready Patterns**: Exponential backoff, jitter, failure thresholds, and metrics

 ### **Next Steps**
-**Ready to proceed with Step 2: Resilience Patterns Implementation**
+**Ready to proceed with Step 3: Storage Strategy Implementations**

-The foundation is solid and ready to support:
+The foundation and resilience layer are solid and ready to support:
+- Local, S3, and Azure storage strategy implementations
+- Emulator support for cloud storage testing
-- Retry patterns with exponential backoff
+- Integration with the resilience layer
-- Circuit breaker implementation
-- Timeout management
-- Graceful degradation strategies
+- Health monitoring and performance metrics

 ## Key Design Decisions Made